History of Hawkhurst Community Hospital

 Mr Adams, the son of a farmer, was from East Farleigh and his wife belonged to a Hastings family.
 They lived in a substantial house, Springfield, on the north side of the High Street, which still exists.
 Mr Adams died aged 47 in 1866.
 They had no children and Mrs Adams continued to live in Springfield until her death in 1887, although she seems to have spent part of her time in another house which she owned in St Leonard’s.

 In 1874 she began the project which still benefits us all – the provision of a hospital for the village.
 Her first move was to buy The Bull Inn, which had become available on the retirement of the landlord.
 Mrs Adams’ intention was to convert this building into a hospital and she commissioned an architect, Mr Albert Smith, to advise how this should be done.
 He reported that it would be better to demolish the existing structure and to build a completely new hospital, which he thought would cost about £550.
 Mrs Adams accepted this advice.

 A Trust had already been set up by Mrs Adams to carry out the project and to administer the hospital when established.
-The majority of the trustees appointed by her now thought a more central site should be sought.
-This did not meet with Mrs Adams’ approval.
+The majority of the trustees appointed by her, now thought a more central site should be sought.
+Mrs Adams did not approve.
 She wrote “….I

 Reproduced by kind permission of Mr Alan Vaughan, past Chairman and Vice-President of the League of Friends

 The League of Friends was formed in May 1967 under the chairmanship of Mr Richard (‘Dick’) Thompson in order to promote organised fund raising.
 The constitution was adopted on 15 May 1967 and amended on 30 April 1992 and again on 23 April 2009.

 Since its formation the League has completed many projects in support of the health and well being of the Community and in 2010 we opened The Green Shop on the Colonnade which has proved a great success.